-&lt;sup>60 Zimmer, W.M X (2014) - Range Estimation of Cetaceans with Compact Volumetric Arrays, Reprint, Originally published in the Journal of Acoustical Society of America, Vol. 134, No 3, 2013 pp. 2610-2618
+Zimmer, W.M.X (2014) - Range Estimation of Cetaceans with Compact Volumetric Arrays, Reprint, Originally published in the Journal of Acoustical Society of America, Vol. 134, No 3, 2013 pp. 2610-2618

-Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation 29 (To be completed by NOPSEMA) What arrangements are in place to ensure employees or contractors have the appropriate competencies and training to effectively undertake the monitoring?
-Two qualified PAM operators, separate to the MMOs, will be present on the vessel to allow for 24hour detection of species.
-PAM operators will have the appropriate competencies and training as reflected in Department of Co onservation "2013 Code of f Conduct for Minim Survey C Operations" (or equivalent).
-This includes successfully completing a Accordingly, the f ollowing performance star ndard is nominated for this control measure (to be included in Section 5.5.1.2): Control Me easure Performance Standard Measurement Criteria , MSS Vessel POB listing identifies two PAM Operators on-board to undertake PAM observations.
-PAM Observations will be undertaken for Sperm, Killer, Beaked and Pilot Whales on a 24hour basis Two competent and experienced PAM Operators will be engaged for the survey to monitor for whales on-board the MSS vessels while acquiring seismic data.
-Records (CV) verify the PAM operators are competent to a standard equivalent to those in 2013 Code of Conduct for Minimising Acoustic Disturbance to Marine Mammals from Seismic Survey Operations and have 12 weeks sea-time experience as a PAM operator.
-PAM Master Sheet provides acoustic detection record for the survey.
-1 PAM System provides for Sperm, Killer, Beaked and PAM procurement specification will ensure the system is cable of detecting relevant call 'frequencies' of species.
+Matter Section of Environment Further written information requested Response from Titleholder NOPSEMA Status Number Submission Regulation (To be completed by NOPSEMA) What arrangeme ents are in place to ensui re employees or co ontractors have the appropriate competencies and training g to effe ctively undertake the monitoring?
+Department of Co demonstrating co onservation "2013 Code of mpetency consistent with f Conduct for Minimi the standards in the sing Acoustic Disturbance to Marine Mammals from Seismic sabove Code, and having logged a minimum of 12 weeks rele Survey O rators will have the appropriate competencies and training as refle perations (or equivalent).
+This includes successfully completing a -time in marine seismic surveys as a PAM Operator.
+Accordingly, the f ollowing performance star ndard is nominated f or this control measure (to be included in Section 5.5.1.2): Control Me asure Performance Standard Measurement Criteria MSS Vessel POB listing identifies two PAM Operators on-board to undertake PAM observations.
+Two competent and experienced PAM Operators will be engaged to survey to monitor for whales on-board the MSS vessels while acquiseismic data. monitor for whales on-board the MSS vessels while acquiring equivalent to those in 2 PAM Master Sheet provides acoustic detection record for the survey.
+1 PAM System provides for t Sperm, Killer, Beaked and PAM procurement specification will ensure the system is cable of detecting relevant call 'frequencies' of species.
 Tender documents verify that a PAM system meeting specification requirements is selected.
-10 Section 2.1 Regulation 15 What is Bight Pe troleum Pty Ltd ACN?
-143 44 4 106 11 Appendix C Regulation 16(b) preparing the end an assessment of of the activity ma Further information is requested on consultation undertaken in the course of preparing the environment plan.
-Specifically, further information to support an assessment of merits of the objections and claims about adverse impacts of the activity made by the following relevant persons.
-Shipping Australia: Shipping having freedom of passage. to Information below
+10 Section 2.1 Regulation 15 What is Bight Pet roleum Pty Ltd ACN?
+143 44 4 106 11 Appendix C Regulation 16(b) preparing the env an assessment of in is requested on consultation undertaken in the course of ironment plan.
+Specifically, further information to support merits of the objections and claims about adverse impacts de by the following relevant persons.
+Refer t o Information below